ideal54/VK2IDL-CW-Encoder/README.md

 series of precoded buffers stored in the software.
 The buffers can be recalled by typing special characters on the keyboard.

-It will also accept inpit from a standard Morse key as well as from a single-arm Paddle key.
+It will also accept input from a standard Morse key as well as from a single-arm Paddle key.

 The morse sending speed can be manually adjusted in preset steps between 5 WPM and 30 WPM.
 Users can alter the software to provide a larger range or more steps than those currently